-The newer operating system is the main draw, of course, but you will also find a host of Surface Duo-specific improvements, reports Engadget.
+Of course, the newer operating system is the main draw, but you will also find a host of Surface Duo-specific improvements, reports Engadget.

 There are revised app drawer and folder designs with better drag-and-drop support, while the Microsoft feed and Start widgets have received updates.

-And if users prefer handwritten memos, they can click the top button on a paired Slim Pen 2 to open One Note, it added.
+And if users prefer handwritten memos, they can click the top button on a paired Slim Pen 2 to open One Note.